 A. The true cause of spondylosis is the damage done to the spine over years of use.
 Some conditions like osteoarthritis, degenerative disc disease and spinal stenosis can contribute to the deterioration of spinal elements.
-There are also risk factors than increase the likelihood that a patient will develop spondylosis, such as traumatic injuries, the presence of tumors, genetic predisposition, repetitive physical stress and obesity.
+There are also risk factors that increase the likelihood that a patient will develop spondylosis, such as traumatic injuries, the presence of tumors, genetic predisposition, repetitive physical stress and obesity.
 Typically, the most directly correlated risk factor is age.

-Q. What are the symptoms?
+Q. What are the symptoms of spondylosis?

-Q. What are some treatment options?
+Q. What are some spondylosis treatment options?

-Q. Will I need surgery?
+Q. Will I need spondylosis surgery?